 Rating: C Okay

-Jake finds a website dedicated to the Yeerks, the gang investigate and quickly get in over their heads.
+Jake finds a website dedicated to the Yeerks.
+Torn between believing it to be a trap and a genuine source of allies and information, the gang investigate.
+One cross-country flight later, and the gang are quickly in over their heads.

 A book that has definitely got far more entertaining with age - tech never ages well - but also has some issues with balancing humour and intensity.